 You'll also have the opportunity to complete a work placement between stages 2 and 3, as well as taking part in University-wide expeditions on an extra-curricular basis.

-This is a highly practical course and you'll spend much of your time the lab or off campus on a half-day field trip.
+This is a practical course and you'll spend time in labs and off campus on field trips.
 You'll develop practical skills by observing and experimenting in the lab and the field, using scientific apparatus.